apache/druid/docs/ingestion/ingestion-spec.md

 |jsonCompression|Compression format to use for nested column raw data.
 Options are `lz4`, `lzf`, `zstd`, or `uncompressed`.|`lz4`|

-##### String Dictionary Encoding
+#### String Dictionary Encoding

-###### UTF8
+##### UTF8
 By default, `STRING` typed column store the values as uncompressed UTF8 encoded bytes.

 |Field|Description|Default|
 |-----|-----------|-------|
 |type|Must be `"utf8"` .|n/a|

-###### Front Coding
+##### Front Coding
-`STRING` columns can be stored using a incremental encoding strategy called front coding, which in the Druid implementation the values are first divided into 'buckets', and within the buckets the first value is stored completely and the remaining values are stored with a 'prefix' length and the remaining suffix bytes so that the prefixes are not duplicated.
-The values are still utf8 encoded, but it can often result in much smaller segments at very little performance cost.
+`STRING` columns can be stored using an incremental encoding strategy called front coding.
+In the Druid implementation of front coding, the column values are first divided into buckets, and the first value in each bucket is stored as is.
+The remaining values in the bucket are stored using a number representing a prefix length and the remaining suffix bytes.
+This technique allows the prefix portion of the values in each bucket from being duplicated.
+The values are still UTF-8 encoded, but front coding can often result in much smaller segments at very little performance cost.
 Segments created with this encoding are not compatible with Druid versions older than 25.0.0.

 |Field|Description|Default|